-ISLAMABAD (AP) - Pakistani education officials said Sunday that they have banned teenage activist Malala Yousafzai's book from private schools across the country, claiming it doesn't show enough respect for Islam and calling her a tool of the West.
+ISLAMABAD (AP) – Officials say they have banned teenage education activist Malala Yousafzai’s book from private schools across Pakistan, calling her a tool of the West.

-Malala attracted global attention last year when the Taliban shot her in the head in northwest Pakistan for criticizing the group's interpretation of Islam, which limits girls' access to education.
-Her profile has risen steadily since then, and she released a memoir in October, "I Am Malala," that was co-written with British journalist Christina Lamb.
+Malala attracted global attention last year when the Taliban shot her in the head northwest Pakistan for criticizing the group.
+She released a memoir in October, “I Am Malala,” that was co-written with British journalist Christina Lamb.

-While Malala has become a hero to many across the world for opposing the Taliban and standing up for girls' education, conspiracy theories have flourished in Pakistan that her shooting was staged to create a hero for the West to embrace.
+Malala has become an international hero for opposing the Taliban and standing up for girls’ education.
+But conspiracy theories have flourished in Pakistan that her shooting was staged to create a hero for the West.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)